-Last year we were contacted by a researcher at Sydney University asking if we could post a survey about Brush Turkeys (we used to call them Bush Turkeys but apparently that is wrong).
+Way back in 2017 we were contacted by a researcher at Sydney University asking if we could post a survey about Brush Turkeys (we used to call them Bush Turkeys but apparently that is wrong).
 Our Facebook Feed went off with people saying what a fabulous bird they are and others saying they just destroy gardens.
 It seems each day that there are more and more brush turkeys around.

 What is a brush turkey?
-According to the NSW Office of Heritage and environment:

 The brush turkey is easily recognised by its:

 - deep blue-black plumage

 The bird’s wattle (a fleshy lobe hanging down from the base of its neck) varies in colour with its age, gender and location.
 In the southern parts of its range, the male brush turkey has a bright yellow wattle, while on Cape York Peninsula in far north Queensland its wattle is light blue.
 Females and younger birds have dull yellow wattles.

 Brush turkey chicks look much like quails, with plain rich brown feathers over their entire bodies.
 As they mature they lose the feathers on their heads and necks, where the bare skin turns a deep pink colour.

 Brush Turkeys really are the Marmite of birds.
 You either love them or hate them.